ipersids/2d-maze-game/README.md

 <details>
 <summary>Backlog</summary>

+- [ ] Display the movement count on-screen.
 - [ ] Improve movement controls: collision detection.
-- [ ] Implement the game conditions: win, lose, chose a character...
+- [ ] Implement game states:
+	* Create layout for win and lose states.
+	* Add main menu.
+	* Allow player to choose a character at the start of the game.
-- [ ] Implement enemies that move and interact with the player.
+- [ ] Implement enemies:
+	* Add enemies with movement patterns and interactions with the player.
+	* Add animation for enemy.
-- [ ] Display the movement count directly on screen.
+- [ ] Window resizing support?
-- [ ] check if window resizing needed.
+- [ ] Check how to add sounds whit mlx42.

 </details>